 All Front Line, Reserve and Additional Winter Service Plant, apart from snow blowers, will be equipped with snow ploughs to effectively clear ice and snow.
-Details of Service Winter Plant are provided in Appendix WSP4 of this document.
+Ploughs shall be fitted whenever accumulations of snow are forecast.
+Details of Winter Service Plant are provided in Appendix WSP4 of this document.
 Ploughing routes can be found in Table 7.2.J.6.